JoDi-2903/OASIS/README.md

 ## SpechRecognition Model

-We are using the "vosk-model-small-en-us-0.15" modell for the recognizion of speech.
+We are using the "vosk-model-small-en-us-0.15" modell for the recognition of speech.
 The model is licensed under the Apache 2.0 license.